SaeedNeamtallah/Rag-System-Project/README.md

 # RAG System Project

-A robust Retrieval-Augmented Generation (RAG) system built with FastAPI that enables document upload, intelligent processing, and AI-powered retrieval.
-Upload files, automatically process them into searchable chunks stored in MongoDB, and retrieve contextual information for your AI applications.
+A robust Retrieval-Augmented Generation (RAG) system built with FastAPI that enables document upload, intelligent processing, vector-based similarity search, and AI-powered answer generation.
+Upload files, automatically process them into searchable chunks with embeddings, store in MongoDB and Qdrant vector database, and retrieve contextual answers powered by LLMs for your AI applications.

 ## 🏗️ Architecture Overview